ionic-team/ionic-framework/core/src/utils/test/playwright/docs/usage-instructions.md

 This command builds a Docker image before tests run.
 It will also re-build the Docker image in the event that a Playwright update was merged into the repo.

+Note that the Playwright report will not automatically open in your web browser when tests are complete because the tests were run in Docker.
+Run `npm run test.report` outside of Docker to open the most recent test report.

 ## Managing Screenshots

 If you are running a test that takes a screenshot, you must first generate the reference screenshot from your reference branch.
 This is known as generating a "ground truth screenshot".
 All other screenshots will be compared to this ground truth.